Oct 29, 2024

 • All are popular locations for tech startups.

-Austin: 20,800 tech millionaires
+Austin: 20,800 tech millionaires & 7 tech billionaires

 With its booming tech sector, Austin has been dubbed “Silicon Hills”.
-Several major tech companies have moved their headquarters to the city over the past few years, most notably Tesla and Oracle.
+Several major tech companies have moved their headquarters to the city over the past decade, most notably Tesla and Oracle.
 Austin’s top-end residential market has also been growing rapidly, with the low state taxes in Texas making the city especially appealing.

-Hangzhou: 18,600 tech millionaires
+Hangzhou: 18,600 tech millionaires & 6 tech billionaires

 Widely regarded as one of the more scenic cities in China, Hangzhou is known for its architecture and gardens.
 This has made it a popular home base for many of China’s wealthiest families, and a growing magnet for tech entrepreneurs.
 Media and tech giant Alibaba is based there, along with Ant Group and NetEase.

-Taipei City: 16,500 tech millionaires
+Taipei City: 16,500 tech millionaires & 10 tech billionaires

 One of the world’s leading semiconductor & AI hubs and the base city for computer giants Asus and Acer.
 Tech giant TSMC, which is Asia’s largest company by market cap, is also located relatively close to Taipei, in nearby Hsinchu.

-Kyoto: 14,800 tech millionaires
+Kyoto: 14,800 tech millionaires & 5 tech billionaires

 Other contenders include:

 • Tel Aviv: The biggest tech hub in the Middle East and the founder city for several well-known tech companies, including Waze, Wix, Check Point and Monday.com.
 Global tech giants Intel, IBM, Cisco, Microsoft and HP all have a big presence in the city via acquisitions they have made over the years.
-Tel Aviv is home to over 8,500 tech millionaires.

 Notes: